fluent/fluentd-docs-gitbook/plugins/input/exec.md

 |:-------|:----------------------------------------------|:--------|
 | string | required if `extract`/`tag_key` is not specified | 0.14.0  |

-Tag of the output events.
+The tag of the output events.

 ### `run_interval`